dynamic/silverstripe-maintenance-mode/README.md

 Installation Instructions
 -------------------------

+Installation can be done either by composer or by manually downloading a release.

+### Via composer

+`composer require "thisisbd/silverstripe-maintenance-mode:*"`

+### Manually

+ 1. Download the module from [the releases page](https://github.com/thisisbd/silverstripe-maintenance-mode/releases).
+ 2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
+ 3. Make sure the folder after being extracted is named 'maintenance-mode'
-1. Place this directory in the root of your SilverStripe installation.
+ 4. Place this directory in your sites root directory.
+This is the one with framework and cms in it.
-2. Visit `<yoursite.com>/dev/build/?flush` to rebuild the database.
+ 5. Visit `<yoursite.com>/dev/build/?flush` to rebuild the database.

 Usage Overview